github-copilot-resources/copilot-metrics-viewer/README.md

 ## Requirements

-Your organization must be enrolled in the [GitHub Copilot API private alpha]([url](https://docs.github.com/en/early-access/copilot/copilot-usage-api)).
+Your organization must be enrolled in the GitHub Copilot API private alpha.

-## Project setup
+## Setup instructions

+- Instrucions on how to authenticate are provided in the API documentation - available if you have access to the private alpha.
-Edit the .env file in the root directory of the project and add the following variables:
+- Edit the .env file in the root directory of the project and add the following variables:

 ```
   VUE_APP_GITHUB_ORG=